hosua/chip8/README.md

 If you cannot use the ``run.sh`` script for whatever reason, you can compile the program with ``make``, and then run it with ``./CHIP8 "games/IBM"``, to run the IBM test ROM for example.

-Currently, the IBM test ROM, and the opcode test works!
+Currently, the IBM test ROM works, some games partially work, but obviously aren't playable until I figure out keyboard input.

 Some opcodes are still broken/not implemented yet, keyboard input still also needs to be done as well.